Local elections: Lib Dem candidate wins two seats 160 miles apart

 - Published

-A Liberal Democrat candidate has won council seats in two places - which are 160 miles away from each other.
+A Liberal Democrat candidate has won council seats in two places - 160 miles away from each other.

-Chris Twells will represent both Tetbury with Upton - a Gloucestershire ward which contains the family residence of King Charles III - and Salford in north-west England.
+Chris Twells will represent both Tetbury with Upton - a Gloucestershire ward which contains the family residence of King Charles III - and Ordsall in north-west England.

 Mr Twells will have to attend a meeting at each council every six months to avoid losing either seat.